-The frequency of newly reported claims in 2019 increased especially in whole turnover business significantly.
-In Single-Risk business number of claims decreased but severity was much higher than in previous year.
+The frequency of newly reported claims in 2020 increased in whole turnover business significantly but most of them are small claims.
+In Single-Risk business number of claims remained the same but severity was lower than in previous year.

-Acquisition- und Operating Cost
+Acquisition- and Operating Costs

-At 14.7% of gross written premium, external acquisition costs increased significantly versus prior year (13.3%).
-Reason is that the share of premiums deriving from Single Risk Business expanded where brokerage rates up to 22% are common.
+At 13.8% of gross written premium, external acquisition costs decreased significantly versus prior year (14.7%).
+Reason is that the share of premiums deriving from Single Risk Business decreased where brokerage rates up to 20% are common.

-Operating costs (not including brokerage) ended up at CHF 2,392.9k being 1.3% below prior year's costs of CHF 2,424.4k.
-The decrease being under others due to the cost related to moving to a new office in 2018.
+Operating costs (not including brokerage) ended up at CHF 2,404.9k being 0.5% above prior year's costs of CHF 2,392.9k), with increased consulting costs which have been partially offset by savings in travel and marketing activities due to COVID-19.